dialectique/Mini-Reader-for-The-Hacker-News-website/README.md

 #### Video Demo: <https://youtu.be/rOTgbj21BLI>
 #### Description:
-  Save time, manage and read more articles from `The Haker News` website with this simple command line tool.
+  Save time, manage and read more articles from `The Haker News` website with this simple command line app.

   The user can display in the terminal the list of the `thehackernews.com` homepage articles.
   He can also save any article data (date, title and url) in a local sqlite3 database.